dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 > and the *argument* is the value that will *bind* to it.

-A *higher-order function*, or *functional* for short, is anything that can be called that takes one or more eFP/D types as arguments.
+A *higher-order function*, or *functional* for short, is anything that can be called with one or more eFP/D objects as arguments.

 When a higher-order function is called, there are four notable entities to commonly refer to:
 * The *context function,* or *context* for short, is the function that contains the call expresion.
-  When the document refers to e.g. a `@safe` context, it is meant that the context function is annotated `@safe`.
+  When the document refers to e.g. a `@safe` context, it is meant that the context function is annotated or could be annotated `@safe`.
 * The *functional* is the higher-order function that is called.
 * The *parameter functions* are the variables declared by the functional's parameter list.
 * The *argument functions* or *callbacks* are the values plugged-in in the call expression.

 Although not an entity in the above sense, the functional's *parameter types* will be commonly referred to as such.

-> **Example**<br/>An illustration of the last terms given in this code snippet using telling identifiers.
+> **Example**<br/>An illustration of the last terms is given in this code snippet using telling identifiers.
 > ```D
 > alias ParameterType = void function();
 > void functional(ParameterType parameterFunction)